Predation and Community Diversity

 Take all those different interactions between species we just read about–competition, predation, mutualism, parasitism–mix them together in different assemblages, and the picture begins to seem much more complicated.
 How many species are in a community, are some more common and others more rare, and does that matter?
 Let’s think about two metrics of species diversity in a community assemblage: richness and evenness.
 Species richness, S, is simply a count of the number of species in a community.
 The skew, if any, in how common versus rare those different species are is captured by species evenness, which we’ll calculate using the Shannon diversity index,

-Shannon index, where pi is the proportion of each species i in the community.
+, where pi is the proportion of each species i in the community.
 Larger values of H’ indicate more evenness, which means the community is more diverse.
 Let’s break that down.
 Imagine that each box in the diagram below is an individual in a community, with the colors representing individuals of different species:

 community of boxes for diversity H